-Fitness for Duty.
+Fitness for Duty

 An employee that takes FML due to the employee's own serious health condition shall provide, before resuming work, a fitness-for-duty certification from the health care provider.
-If certification on the employee's ability to perform essential job functions is required, the District shall provide a list of essential job functions to the employee with the FML designation notice to share with the health care provider.
+When leave is taken for the employee's own serious health condition, the certification must address the employee's ability to perform essential job functions.
+The District shall provide a list of essential job functions to the employee with the FML designation notice to share with the health care provider.
+Fitness for duty is not required when an employee returns to work following leave to care for a family member with a serious health condition; to care for a child following birth, adoption, or foster care placement; or for qualifying exigency leave.

-Reinstatement.
+Reinstatement

-An employee returning to work at the end of FML is entitled to return to his/her previous job or a comparable job at the end of their FMLA leave with equivalent employment benefits, pay, and other terms and conditions of employment.
+An employee returning to work at the end of FMLA is entitled to return to his/her previous job or a comparable job at the end of their FMLA leave with equivalent employment benefits, pay, and other terms and conditions of employment.
 Under some circumstances, teachers who are able to return to work at or near the conclusion of a semester maybe required to continue their leave until the end of the semester.
-The additional time off is not counted against the employee's FMLA entitlement, and the District will maintain the employees group health insurance and reinstate the employee at the end of the leave according to the procedures outlined in policy (see DECA (LEGAL)).
+The additional time off is not counted against the employee's FMLA entitlement, and the District will maintain the employees group health insurance and reinstate the employee at the end of the leave according to the procedures outlined in policy [see DECA (LEGAL)].

-Failure to Return.
+Failure to Return

-If at the expiration of FML, the employee is able to return to work, but chooses not to do so, the District may require the employee to reimburse the District's share of insurance premiums paid during any portion of FML when the employee was on unpaid leave.
+If at the expiration of FMLA, the employee is able to return to work, but chooses not to do so, the District may require the employee to reimburse the District's share of insurance premiums paid during any portion of FML when the employee was on unpaid leave.
 If the employee fails to return to work for a reason beyond the employee's control, such as a continuing personal or family serious health condition or a spouse being unexpectedly transferred more than 75 miles from the District, the District may not require the employee to reimburse the District's share of premiums paid.

-Temporary Disability Leave.
+Temporary Disability Leave

 Any full-time employee whose position requires certification from the State Board for Educator Certification (SBEC) is eligible for temporary disability leave.
 The purpose of temporary disability leave is to provide job protection to full-time educators who cannot work for an extended period of time because of a mental or physical disability of a temporary nature.
 Temporary disability leave must be taken as a continuous block of time.
 It may not be taken intermittently or on a reduced schedule.
 Pregnancy and conditions related to pregnancy are treated the same as any other temporary disability.
 Employees must request approval for temporary disability leave.
 An employee's notification of need for extended absence due to the employee's own medical condition shall be accepted as a request for temporary disability leave.
 The leave request must be accompanied by a physician's statement confirming the employee's inability to work and indicating a probable date of return.
-Medical certification must be submitted to the Human Resources Department if the employee will be out more than five consecutive days.
+Medical certification must be submitted to Human Resources - Leaves if the employee will be out more than five consecutive days.
 If temporary disability leave is approved, the length of leave is no longer than 180 calendar days.
 Employees are required to report their absences in Absence Management.
 If an employee is placed on temporary disability leave involuntarily, he or she has the right to request a hearing before the Board of Trustees.
 The employee may protest the action and present additional evidence of fitness to work.